PetervanLunteren/EcoAssist/README.md

 9. [Code contributors](#code-contributors)

 ## Requirements
 Except a minimum of 8 GB RAM, there are no hard system requirements for EcoAssist since it is largely hardware-agnostic.
 However, please note that machine learning can ask quite a lot from your computer in terms of processing power.
 Although it will run on an old laptop only designed for text editing, it’s probably not going to train any accurate models.
 Generally speaking, the faster the machine, the more reliable the results.
-GPU acceleration is a big bonus.
+GPU acceleration is a big plus.
 If you don’t know whether your computer can handle EcoAssist, I would recommend to just try it out - [uninstalling](#uninstall) EcoAssist is as simple as deleting a folder.

 ## Download
 EcoAssist will install quite a lot of dependencies, so don't panic if the installation takes 10-20 minutes and generates lots of textual feedback as it does so.
-Please note that some antivirus, VPN or other protection software might interfere with the installation.
+Please note that some antivirus, VPN, proxy servers or other protection software might interfere with the installation.
 If you're having trouble, please disable this protection software for the duration of the installation.

 Opening EcoAssist for the first time will take a bit longer than usual due to script compiling.
 Have patience, all subsequent times will be better.

 #### Windows installation
 1. Download [this file](https://PetervanLunteren.github.io/EcoAssist/install.bat) and double-click it.
 If that doesn't work, you can drag and drop it in a command prompt window and press enter.
-2. If you've executed it with admin rights, it will be installed for all users in your your 'Program Files' folder.
-If you don't have admin rights, you will be prompted if you'd still like to  enter an admin password, or proceed with the non-admin install - which will make EcoAssist available only for you.
+2. If you've executed it with admin rights, it will be installed for all users.
+If you don't have admin rights, you will be prompted if you'd still like to  enter an admin password, or proceed with the non-admin install - which will make EcoAssist available for your user only.
 3. When the installation is finished, there will be a shortcut file in your `Downloads` folder.
 You are free to move this file to a more convenient location.
 EcoAssist will open when double-clicked.

 #### Mac installation